Olson resigns as EC manager, to depart Aug. 22

 Rich Olson, Elizabeth City’s city manager for nearly two decades, has resigned to take a town manager’s job in the Dallas-Ft.
 Worth metroplex area in Texas, Olson confirmed Tuesday.

-Olson, who advised council of his decision by memo Tuesday afternoon, said he plans to step down as city manager on Aug.
+Olson, who advised Mayor Bettie Parker and City Council of his decision by memo Tuesday afternoon, said he plans to step down as city manager on Aug.
 22.

 “It has been my great pleasure to serve the citizens of Elizabeth City,” Olson said.
 “My recommendation to the City Council has always been based on what I believe is the best for the citizens of Elizabeth City.
 I work for the City Council but ultimately for all citizens of Elizabeth City.”